vanvalenlab/deepcell-label/README.md

 ```

 **Accepted file types:**
 Caliban can open .trk files or .npz files. .npz files must contain two zipped files corresponding to raw images and annotated images.
-If the files are not named 'raw' and 'annotated', the first file in the .npz will be opened as the raw images.
+If the files are not named 'raw' and 'annotated' or 'X' and 'y', the first file in the .npz will be opened as the raw images.
 Raw and annotated images must both be in 4D arrays in the shape (frames, y, x, channels or features).

 ## Tools Guide
 Files can be edited using keyboard operations.